BurnOutTrader/fund-forge/README.md

 It is easy to build and run strategies across multiple machines, build indicators and add brokers or data feeds, including fundamental data.

 Take a quick look at [strategy features here](https://github.com/BurnOutTrader/fund-forge/blob/main/ff_strategies/README.md).
-You will need to complete the setup outlined below to run the test strategy.

 I will create a YouTube video on setting up the platform for development purposes in the near future.